jeffchan4/YaleBIDS/README.md

 React 18.3.1, Express 4.19.2 were used in creating this application.

 ## How to Start
+Run node server.js to start the backend on localhost:5000, and run npm start to start the frontend on localhost:3000.

 ### Term Search
 The user will be able to input a term they would like to fetch from Pubmed database.
 Once submitted, the user will be provided a taskId that they can use to reference this certain task and the task will be stored in Azure SQL.